timothygebhard/magic-bullet/README.md

    python find_triggers.py
    ```

+   This script will count the detections and false positives for different values of ∆t, that is, the width of the interval around the ground truth injection time within which a prediction is still counted as a detection.
+The values for this can be defined in the `CONFIG.json` file, where this parameter is called `slack_width` (because ∆t seemed a little generic).

+   The `find_triggers.py` script creates a file `found_triggers.hdf` in the `./results` directory, containing a group of results for each value of ∆t.
+Each such group again contains three groups:

-   This creates a file `found_triggers.hdf` in the `./results` directory.
-Furthermore, it also outputs a global value (i.e., averaged over all injection SNRs) for the detection ratio and the false positive rate, and computes a value for how much the predicted event time deviates, on average, from the ground truth injection time.
+   * `figures_of_merit`: The attributes of this group hold the global values (i.e., averaged over all injection SNRs) for the detection ratio, the false alarm ratio, the (inverse) false positive rate, as well as the mean and standard deviation for the deviation between the predicted event time and the ground truth injection time.
+These values are also written to the command line by `find_triggers.py`.
+   * `injection`: Results for examples that _do_ contain an injection, consisting of three data sets, namely `detected`, `false_positives` and `injection_snr`.
+   * `noise`: Results for examples that _do not_ contain an injection, consisting of only one data set, namely `false_positives`.

 7. Now you can compute the detection ratio as a function of the injection SNR, and check how the post-processing parameters (smoothing window size and thresholding value) affect the detection ratio and the (inverse) false positive rate.
 To this end, run the following two scripts: